tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 temporally (all anomalies occur at night or all occur on weekends), that suggests a pattern related to behavioural or operational factors.

+## Which of the innocent readings holds

+A metering anomaly rarely arrives with its cause attached.
+A feeder's consumption halving at an instant could be a large customer disconnecting, a relay tripping the feeder, theft suddenly lifted, or meters falsifying; a district's losses climbing from two to eight per cent could be a new metering fault, theft, or unauthorised load.
+The record narrows it by refusing to let the meter be the only witness: a drop that a SCADA relay trip explains is not a metering event at all, and a suspected tamper is placed by where its signature sits, at an individual meter against physical verification, in the gap between what Utility Connect's CDMA logs show leaving the meter and what the platform stored, or in an edit to the platform's own audit log.
+Where the digital record runs out, the physical one can still decide it, as the operator's handwritten read log did in the ACM dispute.

+The noise floor is high at the single meter, where consumption varies household to household and detection throws false positives, and low at the aggregate, where the sum of meters against the feeder's own measurement leaves little room for benign disagreement.
+A reading out of line, read two ways:

+    A METER READING THAT WILL NOT RECONCILE ───────────────────────────────────────
+                     METER FAULT              │  TAMPERING
+    reading          flat, or drops to zero   │  flat while load is still drawn CDMA vs platform  agree                   │  meter sent 1000 Wh, platform 500 platform audit   no edit                  │  an edit after reception meter serial     unchanged                │  reset where a meter was swapped physical check   a failed meter           │  a shunt, a bypass, or a swap

 *Last updated: 13 July 2026*